The1nk/RimWorld-WorkGroups/README.md

  * (Optionally) Enable/Disable a WorkGroup to be set for Colonists
  * (Optionally) Enable/Disable a WorkGroup to be set for Slaves (Simple Slavery support),
  * (Optionally) Enable/Disable a WorkGroup to be set for Prisoners (Prison Labor support),
+ * (Optionally) Force bed rest on injured pawns, allowing them to heal while other pawns pick up their slack (if they're not dead..)

 ## Notes
  * Save friendly!
 If adding to an existing save, note that it starts out disabled.
 You'll need to enable it via the new WorkGroups button on the tab bar at the bottom of your screen.